 10.1 The City has the right to lay employees off.
-The Public Safety Director shall give written notice to all employees and the Union of any proposed layoffs.
+The Fire Chief shall give written notice to all employees and the Union of any proposed layoffs.
 Such notice shall state the reasons therefore.
-Employees certified by the Alaska Police Standards Council who are laid off shall be given either 30 days written notice before being laid off or, if such notice is not provided, 160 hours of severance pay.
+Employees certified by the Alaska Fire Standards Council and the Alaska Department of Health, Office of Emergency Medical Services who are laid off shall be given either 30 days written notice before being laid off or, if such notice is not provided, 160 hours of severance pay.
 Non-certified employees who are laid off shall be given either 14 days written notice before being laid off or, if such notice is not provided, 80 hours severance pay.

-10.2 All layoffs shall be made on the basis of seniority within each job classification.
+All layoffs shall be made on the basis of seniority within each job classification.
 When the force is increased after layoff, employees will be recalled in inverse order of the layoff.
 Notice of recall shall be sent by the City to the employee at the last known address by registered mail or certified mail.
 If the employee fails to report to work within fourteen (14) days from the date of the mailing of the notice of recall, he or she shall be considered to have voluntarily resigned.

-ARTICLE 11 - TRAVEL ALLOWANCE
+ARTICLE 11 - TRAVEL ALLOWANCE AND RETENTION BONUSES

-- 11.1 Upon completion of twelve (12) months of continuous service and once during each fiscal year thereafter through the expiration date of this contract, each regular full-time employee shall receive a travel allowance in the amount of \$2,000, less applicable withholdings.
-Upon completion of 12 consecutive months of regular part-time service and once during each fiscal year thereafter, each regular part time employee shall receive a travel allowance in the amount of \$1,000, less applicable withholdings If the status of a regular part-time employee changes to regular full-time within the anniversary year, the employee will receive a travel allowance in proportion to the time spent as a regular full-time employee.
+- 11.1 Effective January 1, 2025 (to be paid on the normal schedule), upon completion of twelve (12) months of continuous service and once during each fiscal year thereafter through the expiration date of this contract, each regular full-time employee shall receive a travel allowance in the amount of \$2,500, less applicable withholdings.
+Upon completion of 12 consecutive months of regular part-time service and once during each fiscal year thereafter, each regular part time employee shall receive a travel allowance in the amount of \$1,000, less applicable withholdings.
+If the status of a regular part-time employee changes to regular full-time within the anniversary year, the employee will receive a travel allowance in proportion to the time spent as a regular full-time employee and the time spent as a regular part-time employee.
 The travel allowance will be paid on the pay period immediately following the employee's anniversary date.
-Only regular full and part-time employees are eligible for this bonus. - To encourage long term, continuous employment with the department, on a regular full time employee's three (3) year anniversary of continuous employment, the employee will receive a \$3,000 bonus; on the employee's four (4) year anniversary, the employee will receive a \$4,000 bonus; on the five (5) year anniversary, the employee will receive a \$5,000 bonus; on the employee's eight (8) year anniversary, the employee will receive a \$8,000 bonus; on the employee's ten (10) year anniversary, the employee will receive a \$10,000 bonus; on the employee's twelve (12) year anniversary, the employee will receive a \$12,000 bonus; and beginning on the employee's thirteen (13) year anniversary, the employee will receive an annual \$3,500 bonus on each anniversary.
+Only regular full and part-time employees are eligible for this bonus. - 11.2 Effective January 1, 2025 (to be paid on the normal schedule), to encourage long term, continuous employment with the department, on a regular full time employee's yearly anniversary of continuous employment, the employee will receive the following bonuses:

+Yearly

+Anniversary Amount

+1 \$2,000

+2 2,000

+3 3,000

+4 4,000

+5 5,000

+6 10,000

+8 10,000